OffchainLabs/orbit-actions/README.md

 - hardhat + ethers v6 + foundry
 - solidity compiler config is synced between hardhat and foundry, with foundry.toml being the source
 - use the sdk's formatting options for ts, js, json, md files. use the forge formatter for sol files.
+- `yarn minimal-publish` script to generate a minimal `package.json` and `hardhat.config.js` before publishing to npm
 - CI
     - audit-ci
     - lint